 While everyone’s journey of anti-racism and social justice is different, one growth aspect we share is the need to listen and learn.

 Podcasts are a great way to help you learn.
 As a podcast host myself, I explore new ways of tackling difficult topics through conversations with leaders and experts.
 They are great for understanding both the complexity of the topic as well as learning how to speak about it.
-You might have experienced that you understand issues such as bias and systemic racism but knowing and transmitting that knowledge to others are two separate things.
+You might understand issues such as bias and systemic racism, but knowing and transmitting that knowledge to others are two separate things.

 Wherever you are on your social awareness journey, here are four of the best podcasts on race, inclusion, and social justice to help you along the way: